What is an anal fistula?

 - Diverticulitis (a disease in which small pouches form in the large intestine and become inflamed)

 What are the symptoms of an anal fistula?

-The following may be symptoms or signs of an anal fistula:
+The signs and symptoms of an anal fistula include:

 - Bloody or foul-smelling drainage (pus) from an opening around the anus.
 The pain may decrease after the fistula drains.

-- Irritation of the skin around the anus due to persistent drainage.
+- Irritation of the skin around the anus from drainage

-- Fever, chills, and a general feeling of fatigue.
-(However, these may be symptoms of many conditions.)
+- Fever, chills and a general feeling of fatigue

-You should see your physician if you notice any of these symptoms.
+You should see your doctor if you notice any of these symptoms.